Lomolisso/geology-quantifier/README.md

 # Geology Quantifier

 ## Licence
-Software QGeo © 2023 by Dr Pia Lois Morales and Dr Kimie Suzuki Morales is licensed under CC BY-NC-SA 4.0
+Software QGeo © 2023 by Dr Pia Lois Morales and Dr Kimie Suzuki Morales is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Description
 This repository contains the implementation of a basic geological quantifier that uses computer vision techniques to detect minerals in a rock sample and calculate rock statistics.